 It was like going from living a black and white life to living a life in technicolor.
 Believing God brought color and new life into my world.

 On Oct.
-4 I drove to Missouri to attend the Designed for Life (DFL) Conference after receiving a divine invitation from last week’s Finding Joy Podcast guest, Debbie Lindell.
-The conference has a different theme every year, and this year’s theme, She Believes, felt like it was created just for me.
+4, 2016, I drove to Missouri to attend the Designed for Life (DFL) Conference after receiving an invitation from the conference’s founder, Debbie Lindell.
+The conference has a different theme every year, and the 2016 theme, She Believes, felt like it was created just for me.

 There is power in believing God.
 There is blessing in believing God.
 In Luke 1:45 we are told that “blessed is she who has believed that the Lord would fulfill his promises to her.”
 In Mark 9:23 we learn “everything is possible for one who believes.”
 Believing changes everything.